On the Highly Connected Dyadic, Near-Regular, and Sixth-Root-of-Unity Matroids: Frame Templates

 \begin{proof} Suppose for a contradiction that $\Phi'$ is not refined.
 Then the set $Y_1'$ does not span the matroid $M(A_1'[X',Y_0'\cup Y_1'])$.
 Since $Y_0'\subseteq E(M)$ for every matroid $M$ conforming to $\Phi'$, this implies that every matroid conforming to $\Phi'$ has a cocircuit of size at most $|Y_0'|$.
 Therefore, since $\Phi$ and $\Phi'$ are strongly equivalent, every matroid conforming to $\Phi$ has a cocircuit of size at most $|Y_0'|$.

 However, we will construct a matroid conforming to $\Phi$ containing no such cocircuit.
-We construct a matrix respecting $\Phi$ so that the $\Gamma$-frame matrix is $[I_k|D_k]$, where $k>|Y_0'|$, and so that every vector that is every element chosen from $\Delta$ and $\Lambda$ is the zero vector.
+We construct a matrix respecting $\Phi$ so that the $\Gamma$-frame matrix is $[I_k|D_k]$, where $k>|Y_0'|$, and so that every vector chosen from $\Delta$ and $\Lambda$ is the zero vector.
 In that case, contraction of $C$ has no effect on the $\Gamma$-frame matrix.
-Since $\Phi$ is refined, the set $Y_1$ does not span the matroid $M(A_1[X,Y_0\cup Y_1])$.
+Since $\Phi$ is refined, the set $Y_1$ spans the matroid $M(A_1[X,Y_0\cup Y_1])$.
 Therefore, the vector matroid of the following matrix conforms to $\Phi$, where $[I|P_1]$ has columns indexed by $Y_1$, where $P_0$ has columns indexed by $Y_0$, and where $[I|P_1|P_0]$ has rows indexed by the elements of $X$ remaining after $C$ is contracted.

 Since $k>|Y_0'|$, every cocircuit of this matroid has size greater than $|Y_0'|$. \end{proof}